AElfProject/AElf/docs/cli/methods.md

 ### create - create a new account.

 This command will walk you through the process of creating a key-pair.
 You can decide to save this keypair to the disk.
-For most scenarios you would reply "yes" because if you don't the key will not be retrievable later.
+For most scenarios you would reply "yes" because if you don't the key will not be retrievable for later use.
 If you reply "yes" to saving to the disk, the command will create a .ak file in your **datadir**.
 This .ak file will contain the encrypted keypair.
-It's encrypted by a password, so be sure to remember it if you need to use this key.
+It's encrypted by a password, so be sure to remember it if you need to use this key again.

 ```bash
 aelf-cli create
 ```

 Example:
 ```bash
 aelf-cli create
 Your wallet info is :